NPHAM12/Techdegree-Project-4/README.md

 # Exceeds Expectations

-A player can type either on physical keyboard or click on screen keyboard The phrase will be hidden at first when starting the game The player will click on key of screen keyboard for the answer.
+A player can type either on physical keyboard or click on screen keyboard Open Browser Inspect to see the answered phrase
+The phrase will be hidden at first when starting the game The player will click on key of screen keyboard for the answer.
 When a key is clicked, it can't reselect.